weed in Marsiling

 Even though some countries allow marijuana for medicinal purposes, Singapore makes it extremely difficult to access medical cannabis, only permitting limited use under strict government approval.

-One of the most extreme aspects of Singapore’s anti-cannabis laws is that Singaporean citizens and permanent residents can be prosecuted for consuming weed abroad.
 If a person legally uses cannabis in another country but tests positive upon returning to Singapore, they can face criminal charges.
 The Central Narcotics Bureau (CNB) actively conducts random drug tests, even at airports, to enforce this policy.

 Harsh Penalties for Cannabis Offenses